Nova Scotia Loan Forgiveness Program

 Keep your address & contact information up to date!

 If we have trouble obtaining your graduation data from your school, we may need to contact you for proof of graduation in order to complete your assessment.

 You will receive a letter by mail that informs you that you've been assessed for the Nova Scotia Loan Forgiveness Program and the amount of your Nova Scotia Student Loan, if any, that will be forgiven.

-- If you owe any amount on your Nova Scotia Student Loan, the Program will pay up to 100% of your outstanding Nova Scotia Student Loan amounts.
+- If you owe any amount on your Nova Scotia Student Loan, the Program will pay up to 100% of any outstanding Nova Scotia Student Loan amounts.

 - If you owe less on your Nova Scotia Student Loan than you receive in Loan Forgiveness (i.e. if you have already paid back some of your Loan) the difference will be paid toward your Canada Student Loan, if any.
 Any remaining amount will be sent to you in the form of a mailed cheque.